ASRAAM

 The Advanced Short Range Air-to-Air Missile (ASRAAM), also known by its United States designation AIM-132, is an imaging infrared homing air-to-air missile, produced by MBDA UK, that is designed for close-range combat.
 It is in service in the Royal Air Force (RAF), replacing the AIM-9 Sidewinder.
 The ASRAAM is designed to allow the pilot to fire and then turn away before the opposing aircraft can close for a shot.
 It flies at over Mach 3 to ranges in excess of 25 km.
 It retains a 50 g maneuverability provided by body lift and tail control.

 The project started as a British-German collaboration in the 1980s.
 It was part of a wider agreement in which the US would develop the AIM-120 AMRAAM for medium-range use, while the ASRAAM would replace the Sidewinder with a design that would cover the great range disparity between the Sidewinder and the AMRAAM.
 Germany left the programme in 1989.
 The British proceeded on their own and the missile was introduced into RAF service in 1998.
 It is being introduced to the Indian Air Force, the Qatar Air Force and the Royal Air Force of Oman, and formerly saw service in the Royal Australian Air Force.

 The ASRAAM is also the base design for the Common Anti-Aircraft Modular Missile (CAMM) used by the British Army, Royal Navy and several allied forces in the surface-launched role.
 A surface-launched variant of the ASRAAM itself, called Raven, has been improvised for the Armed Forces of Ukraine.

 History

 In the 1980s, NATO countries signed a Memorandum of Agreement that the United States would develop the AIM-120 Advanced Medium-Range Air-to-Air Missile (AMRAAM), while a primarily British and German team would develop a short-range air-to-air missile to replace the Sidewinder.
-The team included the UK (Hawker Siddeley, by this point known as BAe Dynamics) and Germany (Bodensee Gerätetechnik) sharing 42.5 per cent of the effort each, Canada at 10 per cent and Norway at 5 per cent.
+The team included the UK (Hawker Siddeley, by this point known as BAe Dynamics) and Germany (Bodensee Gerätetechnik), each holding a 42.5 per cent share, Canada at 10 per cent and Norway at 5 per cent.
 The US assigned this missile the name AIM-132 ASRAAM.